I Know there's a lot on your mind. So Do I.Frequently asked Questions

 Toxic people exist and I do not intend, and neither am I obliged, to serve these group of people.
 No person or business wants to deal with toxic, self-entitled people who drain their energy, take out their issues on others and take away the joy of work from them.
 I do not see myself as a traditional business where I aim to make every single person happy and neither is this a field meant to be a feel-good session.

-These group of people do not possess the self-awareness to acknowledge their own shortcomings, and will never understand they are the root cause of their own suffering.
+These group of people do not possess the self-awareness to acknowledge their own shortcomings and will never understand they are the root cause of their own suffering.
 We all know that one person or ex-friend whom we no longer want around us.
-The harsh environment I grew up in led me to metaphysics, but that same environment also made me someone with zero-tolerance for toxic behavior and mindsets.
+The harsh environment I grew up in led me to metaphysics but that same environment also made me someone with zero-tolerance for toxic behavior and mindsets.

 Please spend some time reading my blog, especially the articles tagged under “Must Reads”.

 If you can relate to what I wrote and agree with my philosophy and approach, there is no reason for me to reject your case, so don’t worry.